-We have been collaborating with the University of Wollongong (UOW) SMART Infrastructure Facility and have developed a 3D model of the building.
-We were able to create a visualisation in virtual reality (VR) by using the IoT (Internet of Things) and Nube.IO sensors.
-We are impressed by UOW and the involved local businesses as they embrace emerging technologies.
-We believe that innovative technology is a powerful tool which is most valuable when explored in collaborative partnerships such as this.
+We have been collaborating with the University of Wollongong (UOW) SMART Infrastructure Facility and developed a 3D model of the building.
+We developed a visualisation of the building in virtual reality (VR) by utilizing the IoT (Internet of Things) and Nube.IO sensors.
+We are impressed by the involved businesses as they challenged themselves to embrace emerging technology.
+Innovative technology is a powerful tool and is most valuable when explored within collaborative partnerships such as this.

-Nubie.IO specialises in smart building technologies which are designed to monitor indoor environmental conditions and optimise energy usage.
-For this project, they installed 120 Nube.IO smart sensors in the SMART building, which equates to one sensor per room.
-These smart sensors monitored the temperature, humidity, light, and motion of the environment in real-time.
-We then built a 3D model of the SMART Infrastructure Facility along with the API (application programming interface) for the mapping of sensor data and visualisation.
-This 3D model allows users to interact with and explore the virtual environment while also being able to view the results from the smart sensors in real time.
+Nubie.IO specialise in smart technologies which monitor indoor environmental conditions to optimise energy usage.
+For this project, they installed 120 Nube.IO smart sensors in the SMART building; which equates to one sensor per room.
+These sensors monitored the temperature, humidity, light, and motion of the environment in real-time.
+Our contribution was through the development of a 3D model which replicated the SMART Infrastructure Facility.
+This included the API (application programming interface) which enabled the mapping of sensor data and visualisation.
+Through the 3D model, users can interact with and explore the virtual environment.
+Additionally, users can also access and read results from the smart sensors in real time.

-Nube.IO General Manager, Matthew Cochrane reflected on our collaboration and can see benefit and opportunity for small medium enterprises (SME) to collaborate with like-minded companies in the future.
+Nube.IO General Manager, Matthew Cochrane, identified the benefit and opportunity for small-medium enterprises (SME) to collaborate with like-minded companies.

 “It’s great to be involved in this collaborative IoT project right here in Wollongong.
-Utilising the Digital Living Lab’s LoRaWAN technology has meant that there are more opportunities for SME’s to be involved in projects like this.”
+Utilising the Digital Living Lab’s LoRaWAN technology has enabled more opportunities for SME’s to be involved in projects like this.”

-Our Managing Director, Ken Kencevski found the collaboration to be an eye-opening experience.
-It revealed the array of possibilities that technology and partnerships such as this could achieve.
+Our Managing Director, Ken Kencevski, found the collaboration to be an eye-opening experience.
+Participation in the project revealed the array of possibilities that technology and partnerships can achieve.

 “This application allows us to visualise spaces in real time, but also to go back in time in order to compare building management options and work out better efficiencies,” he said.